rcassotto/Sentinel-1-SAR-Wildfire-Mapping/README.md

 ## Initial Setup
 It is highly recommended to create a dedicated python environment to operate in.
-I use anaconda (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), but many tools are available.
+Many python package tools are available; I use anaconda (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 Once a dedicated environment is created and activated, install the necessary python dependencies (see below).

 ## Python Dependencies
-asf_search
+asf_search <br>
 fiona
 gdal
 geopandas